wohugb/ethdocs/docs/contracts-and-transactions/account-types-gas-and-transactions.md

     automatically pays a bounty to whoever submits a valid solution to some mathematical problem, or proves that it is providing some computational resource.
 - Provide functions to other contracts, essentially serving as a software library.

-Contracts interact with each other through an activity that is alternately called either \"calling\" or \"sending messages\".
-A
-\"message\" is an object containing some quantity of ether, a byte-array of data of any size, the addresses of a sender and a recipient.
+Contracts interact with each other through an activity that is alternately called either "calling" or "sending messages".
+A "message" is an object containing some quantity of ether, a byte-array of data of any size, the addresses of a sender and a recipient.
 When a contract receives a message, it has the option of returning some data, which the original sender of the message can then immediately use.
 In